johnstaveley/Satellite/README.md

 # INTRODUCTION

 This demo project is used to take temperature data, store it to a SD card and later send it onto a data centre when a satellite is within range.
-Written in Arduino C++
+Written in Arduino C++ and deployed to an Arduino Uno Wifi v2.
 A read time clock is used on the data logging board to keep time.

 Created 03/01/2022 by John Staveley for IoTNorth